pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigratingTo1.11.md

 But there is no way to 100% prevent race conditions in code.
 Even actors are susceptible to problems due to re-entrancy.
-To avoid problems like the above we recommend wrapping as many mutations of the shared state as possible in a single ``Shared/withLock(_:)``.
+To avoid problems like the above we recommend wrapping as many mutations of the shared state as possible in a single `withLock`.
 That will make sure that the full unit of work is guarded by a lock.

 ## Supplying mock read-only state to previews

-A new ``SharedReader/constant(_:)`` helper on ``SharedReader`` has been introduced to simplify supplying mock data to Xcode previews.
-It works like SwiftUI's `Binding.constant`, but for shared
+A new `constant` helper on `SharedReader` has been introduced to simplify supplying mock data to Xcode previews.
+It works like SwiftUI's `Binding.constant`, but for shared references:
-references:

 ```swift
 #Preview {